Part 3: Management and Accountability

 Other staffing changes

-Staff remuneration (Table 2) is now set under the AOFM Enterprise Agreement.
-In negotiating the Agreement, management follows the Government’s policy requirements relating to the remuneration.
-It also takes account of market rates for conservative financial services organisations using data provided by the Financial Institutions Remuneration Group.
-This data covers a wide range of public and private sector financial institutions, including banks, corporate treasuries and State debt management agencies.
+Pay rates as at 30 June 2011 are shown in Table 2.
+These rates were negotiated in the context of the Government’s remuneration policy and take account of relevant market rates.
+AOFM sets a conservative benchmark against financial services organisations using data provided by the Financial Institutions Remuneration Group.
+These data cover a wide range of public and private sector financial institutions, including banks, corporate treasuries and State debt management agencies.
 Mercer Human Resource Consulting provided independent advice in applying the data to the AOFM.

 Remuneration within the range for the classification depends on individual performance ratings.
-Performance appraisals assess outputs achieved and behaviours in producing those outputs.
-However, performance-linked bonuses are not paid.
+Performance appraisals balance what is achieved (outputs) with how those results are obtained (behaviours).
+Performance-linked bonuses are not paid.